Tour de Barchester - local care home workers take on charity cycling challenge

 Over four days, from June 10th- 13th, a team of Barchester staff will cycle a mammoth 225 miles through Dumfries, Cumbria and Lancashire to Cheshire, stopping at 17 care homes across Barchester’s North West & Midlands division to meet well-wishers, have a well-earned break and refuel before continuing on their way.

-On Thursday 12TH June at 9am the tour will stop at Caldy Manor Care Home in Caldy where the home will be offering refreshments and holding a charity care wash and virtual cycle to help raise funds.
+On Thursday 12th June at 9.15 am the tour will stop at Caldy Manor Care Home in Caldy where the home will be offering refreshments and holding a charity car wash and virtual marathon bike ride to help raise funds.
 Please do come along to the home to show your support.
 To donate, please visit: https://www.justgiving.com/page/tour-de-barchester-25

 Hannah Roberts General Manager at Caldy Manor, said: “It is going to be a long and tiring four days in the saddle for all concerned which is why we’re asking our local community to come down and support the team on the day - we’re hoping to raise lots of money for some great causes.
 We know all the staff, residents, relatives and visitors will get behind the team at each of the homes along the way.
 We’d like to thank everyone who has helped so far, it really has been a real team effort.”